-Precook the toor daal in a pressure cooker with 4 cups of water for 20 minutes or boil on the stove top in a heavy-bottom pan until soft.
+Precook the toor dahl in a pressure cooker with 4 cups of water for 20 minutes or boil on the stovetop in a heavy-bottom pan until soft.

-Whisk the daal until smooth and thin it out with ½ cup or more of water until its consistency is similar to heavy cream.
+Whisk the dahl until smooth and thin it out with ½ cup or more of water until its consistency is similar to heavy cream.
 Set aside.

 In a heavy-bottom saucepan, warm the ghee (or butter) until it is melted and add cumin seeds.

 As the seeds begin to sizzle, add the cashew halves and lightly sauté them until they are golden.

 Remove the cashews from the ghee and save them for topping the daal.

 Add the slivered onions to the remaining ghee and sauté them until they are lightly golden brown.

 Add the garlic cloves, cloves and broken pieces of red chilies, and sauté for ½ minute.
 Take care at this point, as the cloves are likely to pop and sputter out of the pan.